 Originally published June 20, 2017 on Inc.com.

 Henry Ford once said, “Coming together is a beginning; keeping together is progress; working together is success.”
 Nevertheless, not everyone in a company defines success as “working together,” nor is every team member interested in coming together or keeping together.
-And if you’re the collaborative boss who is working with a non-collaborative colleague, you need to understand what’s getting in the way, and how to speak up it before it impacts both business outcomes and workplace relationships.
+And if you’re the collaborative boss who is working with a non-collaborative colleague, you need to understand what’s getting in the way, and how to speak up before it impacts both business outcomes and workplace relationships.

 If you consider yourself a collaborative leader, you might be confused about others don’t follow suit.
 Some professionals are more driven by competition than cooperation, while others don’t feel like there is enough trust or psychological safety to collaborate effectively.
 Others feel like collaboration favors mediocre performers over superstars.
 Employees may be discouraged by the challenges associated with collaborating across global teams, where others weigh the amount of time collaboration can take compared to going it alone, and choose the speedier route.
 For many people, collaboration can feel like just one more thing on their growing to-do list.